Jim Cramer: Debate with Jon Stewart (2009)

 On March 12, 2009, Cramer appeared on The Daily Show with Jon Stewart.
 Stewart reiterated earlier claims regarding the CNBC host's "silly and/or embarrassing and/or stupid financial observations."
-Moreover, he said CNBC shirked its journalistic duty by believing corporate lies rather than being an investigative "powerful tool of illumination."
+Moreover, he said CNBC shirked its journalistic duty by believing corporate lies rather than being an investigative "powerful tool of illumination".
 Cramer disagreed with Stewart on a few points, but acknowledged that he could have done a better job foreseeing the economic collapse: "We all should have seen it more."

-Stewart also discussed how short-selling was detrimental to the markets and investors.
-Cramer said to Stewart that short-selling was detrimental, stated his opposition to it, and said that he had never engaged in it.
+Stewart also said short-selling was detrimental to the markets and investors.
+Cramer agreed that short-selling was detrimental, stated his opposition to it, and said that he had never engaged in it.
 This contradicted earlier statements in which he described going short while managing a hedge fund.
 In a December 2006 interview from TheStreets "Wall Street Confidential" webcast, Cramer said, "A lot of times when I was short at my hedge fund. ...
 When I was positioned short—meaning I needed it down—I would create a level of activity beforehand that could drive the futures."
 He said, "I will say this: I am trying to expose this stuff, exactly what you guys do, and I've been trying to get the regulators to look at it."
 However, Stewart played several video clips from 2006 where Cramer discussed the spreading of false rumors to drive down stock prices and encouraged short-selling by hedge funds as a means to generate returns.
 At one point in a clip from December 22, 2006, he said, "I would encourage anyone in a hedge fund to do it."
 He called it a very quick way to make money and very satisfying.
 He continued, "By the way, no one else in the world would ever admit that, but I don't care, and again, I'm not gonna say it on TV."
 Stewart responded, "I want the Jim Cramer on CNBC to protect me from that Jim Cramer."
 Cramer again admitted that he could do better and that he should try to change.
 The interview ended when Stewart pointedly suggested: "Maybe we can remove the 'financial expert' and the 'In Cramer We Trust' and start getting back to fundamentals on the reporting, as well, and I can go back to making fart noises and funny faces."
 Cramer responded: "I think we make that deal right here".